 11 a.m. to 4 p.m.

-Join naturalists at the river’s edge; they'll help you spot spawning salmon and tell you about the salmon's behavior and life cycle.
-Borrow a pair of polarized fish-viewing glasses onsite.
-The trail to salmon viewing is unpaved and fairly level.
+Join Metro staff, volunteers and community members at the river’s edge.
+Get help spotting spawning salmon and learn about the behavior and life cycle of salmon.
+Borrow a pair of polarized glasses for the best fish viewing.
 Suitable for all ages.